danilor/DigitalKataclysm/README.md

 ## Environment

+I recommend using Linux Based servers to work with PHP since Microsoft Windows Servers are kind of hard to set up with PHP, specially if we want to use custom libraries and complex functionality.
+ There is a really good manual at [Digital Ocean](https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04) explaining how to install and set up everything you would require for a full PHP server, from the installation of Apache2 to the installation of all PHP libraries.

+ If there is no other option but to work in a Microsoft Windows environment, I recommend using the [Laragon](https://laragon.org/) package that will, automatically, install everything you would need to work with PHP in Microsoft Windows based systems (works with Server and Desktop versions).

-Right now I am working in the [PHP STORM](https://www.jetbrains.com/phpstorm/)  IDE.
+Talking about the tools, right now I am working in the [PHP STORM](https://www.jetbrains.com/phpstorm/)  IDE.
 If in the future we find a better IDE to work PHP then we will switch, but for now, I am very comfortable using it.
 If you want to give it a try go ahead.

 ## Similarities with Laravel